This rich and creamy vegan coconut curry is ready in 30 minutes. It’s veggie-packed, mildly spicy and perfect for a fast dinner.

 - 15 ounce Can Chickpeas (1 can) Drained

 - 14 ounces Canned Coconut Milk (400ml) Full Fat, Unsweetened

 - 1 Tablespoon Coconut Sugar

 - Fresh Lime

-- Add the olive oil to a pot with the chopped onion and crushed garlic, curry powder, cumin and coriander powder.
+- Add the olive oil to a pot with the chopped onion and crushed garlic, curry powder, cumin and ground coriander.
 Sauté until the onions are softened.

-- Add in the chopped baby corn, red pepper, sliced zucchini and chickpeas.
-Add in the chopped tomato and coconut milk.
+- Add in the chopped baby corn, red bell pepper, sliced zucchini and chickpeas.
+Add canned chopped tomato and coconut milk.

 - Bring to a simmer and cook until the veggies are softened.

 - Add in the coconut sugar and salt.
-Add ground black pepper to taste.
+Taste test and add more salt if needed and ground black pepper to taste.

 - Serve with rice, chopped cilantro and lime wedges.

-- Nutritional information is for coconut curry only and does not include what you serve it with, such as rice.
+- Nutritional information is for coconut curry only and excludes rice.